So you work with a virtual team with members spread across the globe.

 - Divide your employees into groups based on their time zones

-- Schedule a meeting with one group, record it and share the same with the other group, asking for their inputs.
+- Schedule a meeting with one group, record it and share the same with the other group, asking for their input.

-- If you think you can manage two meetings with both the groups, incorporate that instead.
-Otherwise, you should alternate between the groups for meetings
+- If you think you can manage two meetings with both groups, incorporate that instead.
+Otherwise, you should alternate between the groups for meetings.

 Low productivity is a very common issue that many managers like you face when they work with remote teams.
 Make sure you ask these questions often –